mcsammon/mcsammon.github.io/_posts/2020-06-19-competitors.md

 Obviously, there is something special about the extreme portfolios: SMALL LoBM and BIG HiBM!
 Other than that, it is hard for me to take away anything from clusters 2 to 5.

 This, however, got me thinking: how is AP different than factor analysis?
 I decided to do principal component analysis (PCA) on the same 25 portfolios.
-The figure below plots the loadings of the portfolios on the factors.
+The figure below plots the loadings of the portfolios on the factors:
 ![fig](/Post_Images/6_11_2020/ff25pca.PNG)
 Note that portfolios 1-5 are made up of the smallest 20\% of firms by market capitalization, while portfolios 21-25 are made up of the 20% largest by market capitalization.
 Portfolios 1, 6, 11, 16, and 21 have the lowest book-to-market, while portfolios 5, 10, 15, 20 and 25 have the highest book-to-market.

-The factor stricture is clear here -- factor one is pretty much constant, and is probably something like the market.
+The factor structure is clear here -- factor one is pretty much constant, and is probably something like the market.
 As we increase size, we increase loading on factor two.
 As we increase book to market, we decrease the loading on factor three.
 This point has been made before for different groups of portfolios, see e.g.
 <a href="https://johnhcochrane.blogspot.com/2014/12/level-slope-and-curve-for-stocks.html" title="b1">John Cochrane's blog post</a>.

 It seems like when there is a strong factor structure, PCA may be more useful than cluster analysis.
 With this in mind, let's take the AP algorithm to portfolios without a strong factor structure.

 # Application Three: Fama French Industry Portfolios

 Now, let's take the AP model to a set of portfolios that is not well known to have a factor structure:  The Fama-French industry portfolios.
-Here is the visualization:
+Here is the visualization (based on daily returns, for the sample where all the industries have non-missing daily returns):
 ![fig](/Post_Images/6_11_2020/2017dailyindustry.PNG)
 Here are the clusters the algorithm identifies
 Cluster 1: *Agric*